edgardsoza/TDD-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 OOP School Library <a name="about-project"></a>
+# 📖 TDD project <a name="about-project"></a>

-**OOP School Library** is a school library app.
-In which the app will allow us to add new students or teachers, add new books, save records of who borrowed a given book and when.
+**TDD project** is a project in which we will implement a class with some methods, but we will do it by doing test-driven development (TDD).
+The idea is to write tests first and then the code.

 ## 🛠 Built With <a name="built-with"></a>